 Planned relocation efforts should only be conducted voluntarily and are to be considered as a last resort when safe in situ adaptation or other options have been exhausted.
 Where it is found to be necessary, planned relocation processes should be designed and implemented with the close involvement of the community and careful attention to community needs, rights and aspirations in order to achieve reduced vulnerability and increased resilience.

 The 2030 Agenda for Sustainable Development also highlights the management of displacement and migration as crucial for the achievement of the Sustainable Development Goals (SDGs) but makes no direct connection to climate change-induced migration.
 While SDG 13.1 on climate action calls for strengthening of resilience and adaptive capacity to climate-related hazards and natural disasters in all countries, it does not mention migration or displacement.
-Despite their recognition of and calls for safe, orderly and regular migration, the SDGs do not explicitly bring migration and climate change together.
+Despite their recognition of and calls for safe, orderly and regular migration, the SDGs do not explicitly connect migration and climate change.

 The Nansen Initiative and the subsequent Platform on Disaster Displacement (PDD) are non-binding, state-led international processes that address the lack of protection for those displaced across borders by climate change-related disasters.
 The Nansen Initiative was a bottom-up consultative process involving diverse stakeholders in developing recommendations and led to the development and endorsement of the Agenda for the Protection of Cross-Border Displaced Persons (Protection Agenda).
 The Platform on Disaster Displacement (PDD) has a coordinating function in assisting states to tackle knowledge gaps, promote policy coherence and mainstream human mobility within policy formulation.
 As the follow-up process to the Nansen Initiative, it is also tasked with implementing the recommendations of the Protection Agenda.
 The Protection Agenda identifies three priority areas for future action: collecting data and enhancing knowledge; enhancing the use of humanitarian protection measures; and strengthening the management of disaster displacement risks in the country of origin (e.g. through facilitating migration with dignity as a potentially positive way to cope with disasters and climate impacts and improving the use of planned relocation as a preventative or responsive measure to disaster displacement risks).